Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Homeowners insurance doesn’t generally cover damage caused by termites, insects or other vermin.
-Some policies might offer a limited level of coverage in some specific situations though.
+Your best bet is to take preventative measures before a termite infestation happens.
+However, some policies might offer a limited level of coverage in specific situations.

 You’ll need to check individual policies for the full details, but there are some situations when termite damage may be covered under homeowners insurance.